ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-parent-name-construct-id-match.md

   constructor(scope: Construct, id: string) {
     super(scope, id);

-    // ✅ Can use a different name
-    const bucket = new Bucket(this, "MyBucket");
+    // ✅ Can use a different name from the parent construct const bucket = new Bucket(this, "MyBucket");

-    // ✅ With disallowContainingParentName is false, can use a construct ID that contains the parent class name const bucket = new Bucket(this, "MyConstructBucket");
+    // ✅ When disallowContainingParentName is false (default setting), construct IDs containing the parent class name can be used const bucket = new Bucket(this, "MyConstructBucket");
   }
 }